theletterk/intro-to-icu/README.md

 # Monitoring and Life Support Equipment

-This deck was used in the presentation on monitoring equipment for critically ill patients, with the target audience being therapists in the acute care or in-hospital setting.
+This deck was used in the presentation on monitoring critically ill patients, with the target audience being therapists in the acute care or in-hospital setting.
 Focus of the presentation for Part I of the series is invasive monitoring equipment, specifically: Art Lines, Central Venous Lines, Pulmonary Artery Catheters, Chest Tubes.
 Part II on life support equipment limited primarily to: Oxygen Delivery Devices, Ventricular Assist Devices, Intra-aortic Balloon Pump, and Ventilator Basics.
+Due to increased demand, a third part will be added to include cardiac monitoring through telemetry.

 ## PDF Downloads
 You can clone this entire repository but if you're only interested in the PDF files then you can download them directly: